-Slide the seal spring over the shaft and bellows retainer.
+Slide the seal spring over the shaft and bellows retainer, and install the spring retainer (26).
 See Figure C-4 for proper order of seal assembly.

 Impeller Installation

 Inspect the impeller (2) for cracks, broken vanes, or wear from erosion, and replace it if damaged.
 Clean the threads on the rotor shaft to remove any old thread locking material.